-The amounts in column (e) reflect the dollar amount of share-based compensation expense recognized for financial statement reporting purposes for each of the fiscal years ended December 31, 2008, 2007 and 2006, calculated in accordance with FAS 123(R) with respect to awards of restricted stock and performance shares pursuant to the Company's long term incentive program and thus includes amounts from restricted stock and performance share awards granted prior to 2008.
+- (3) The amounts in column (e) reflect the dollar amount of share-based compensation expense recognized for financial statement reporting purposes for each of the fiscal years ended December 31, 2008, 2007 and 2006, calculated in accordance with FAS 123(R) with respect to awards of restricted stock and performance shares pursuant to the Company's long term incentive program and thus includes amounts from restricted stock and performance share awards granted prior to 2008.
 The value of performance shares received with respect to 2008 cannot be determined until the end of the three-year performance cycle (2008-2010) on which the award is based.
-The value of performance shares received with respect to 2007 was calculated by applying the Company performance multiplier earned with respect to the 2007 portion of the 2006 award of 65% and with respect to the 2007 EPS portion of the 2007 award of 60% (the revenue portion of the 2007 performance share awards with respect to 2008, based on the Company's performance in 2008 was \$0; the value of 2006 performance share awards with respect to 2009 will not be determined until performance criteria are established by the Management Development & Compensation Committee of the Board and the Company's financial results for 2009 are reported.
-The value of the ROIC portion of the 2007 performance share awards will not be determined until financial results for fiscal 2009 are reported.
-For a discussion of the assumptions underlying this valuation please see Note 17 to the
+The value of performance shares received with respect to 2007 was calculated by applying the Company performance multiplier earned with respect to the 2007 portion of the 2006 award of 65% and with respect to the 2007 EPS portion of the 2007 award of 60% (the revenue portion of the 2007 performance share award did not earn an award); the value of 2006 performance share awards with respect to 2008, based on the Company's performance in 2008 was \$0; the value of 2006 performance share awards with respect to 2009 will not be determined until performance criteria are established by the Management Development & Compensation Committee of the Board and the Company's financial results for 12009 are reported.
+For a discussion of the assumptions underlying this valuation please see Note 17 to the Company's Consolidated Financial Statements included in the Company's Form 10-K Annual Report for the fiscal year ended December 31, 2008, which accompanies this Proxy Statement. - (4) The amounts in column (f) consist of the dollar amount of share-based compensation expense recognized for financial statement reporting purposes for the fiscal years ended December 31, 2008, 2007 and 2006 calculated in accordance with FAS 123(R) with respect to stock option awards granted in 2008 and prior to 2006.
+For a discussion of the assumptions underlying this valuation please see Note 17 to the Company's Consolidated Financial Statements included in the Company's Form 10-K Annual Report for the fiscal year ended December 31, 2008, which accompanies this Proxy Statement. - (5) The amounts listed under column (g) were payable under the Entegris Incentive Plan with respect to the Company's performance during the indicated fiscal year and was paid in February or early March of the succeeding year.
+As indicated, the Company's performance in 2008 did not qualify for any award under the EIP.
+See "Compensation Discussion and Analysis-Short Term Incentive Compensation".